How to Create and Use Custom Fields in WordPress

 Organized in a key/value format, custom fields are used for adding data across multiple posts or pages.
 The key is a name that provides consistency and identifies the specific field, such as “Item.”
 This is always the same.
 A value is the information that will be displayed in the field.
 The value will be different across posts, depending on what information is entered.

-Adding Custom Fields to the Post
+Adding Custom Fields to WordPress Posts and Pages

 The following steps will show you how to use custom fields in your posts.
 If you would rather use them on pages, the same ideas will apply but will have to be implemented in template files that are responsible for building pages rather than posts.